 - Faculty are expected to support all and attend a reasonable number of college events such as music productions, athletic contests, club sponsored activities, drama productions, celebrations of student success, etc.

 - Based on SACSCOC Comprehensive Standards, Faculty Members:

 - Participate in an evaluation system to “evaluate the effectiveness of each faculty member”;

-- “Provide evidence of ongoing professional development”; and
+- “Provide evidence of ongoing professional development”;

-- Meet SACSCOC credential guidelines.
+- Meet SACSCOC credential guidelines; and

-- Instructors do not have responsibilities for educational research or publishing but they may do so on their own time.
+- Faculty do not have responsibilities for educational research or publishing but they may do so on their own time.
 If College time and resources are used, the College maintains ownership of research or published materials including electronic delivery materials.
 Research or publication completed on personal time becomes the property of the faculty member.